rrodriguezsunol/henrys-groceries/README.md

 ### Maven

-We use Maven as the project's build tool.
+This project uses Maven as the project's build tool.
 Install version 3.5.0 or later.

 Configure the `settings.xml` located in `~/.m2` maven repository.
 You need to specify the path to JDK 17 by creating a new profile and setting the `JAVA_17_HOME` property.
 It should look like this: